GambleAware recognises the importance of being open and transparent about its sources of funding. Find out more about how we raise funds below.

 We ask all those who profit from the gambling industry in Great Britain, whether or not they hold a licence from the Gambling Commission, to donate a minimum of 0.1% of their annual Gross Gambling Yield (GGY) directly to GambleAware.

-GambleAware is at the forefront of commissioning a National Gambling Treatment Service, working with the NHS and others such as Citizens Advice to help direct people to the right intervention.
+GambleAware is at the forefront of commissioning a National Gambling Support Network, working with the NHS and others such as Citizens Advice to help direct people to the right intervention.
 However, less than three per cent of the reported number of problem gamblers access services currently so it is clear there is much more to be done in both raising awareness about this serious public health issue and commissioning more prevention and treatment services.
-Trustees anticipate that our response to the National Strategy to Reduce Gambling Harms will require a significant step-up in funding from April 2020.

 From 1 January 2020, operators must direct their annual financial contribution for gambling research, prevention and treatment (RET), as required by the Gambling Commission’s Social Responsibility Code Provision 3.1.1.(2), to one or more of those organisations approved by the Gambling Commission here.
 GambleAware is an approved organisation that carries out research, prevention and treatment work.
 The Gambling Commission will collate information about LCCP RET contributions and publish this information at least annually.

-For further information on how your company can champion the work of GambleAware, please do not hesitate to send an email to email@example.com.
+For further information, please do not hesitate to send an email to email@example.com.

 We look forward to working with you to inspire the industry as a whole to contribute a full and fair share to address the evolving challenge of reducing gambling harms.